nikantonelli/PortfolioItemTimeLine/README.md

 The up/down arrows to the far left of the screen will collapse/restore that portfolio item and it's corresponding children.

-Note: The three-bar symbol on the left will take you directly to the edit page for that item.
+Note: The symbol on the left end of the bar will take you directly to the edit page for that item.
 If you update the start/end dates in the edit panel, then the view will redraw to reflect those changes.
 If the portfolio item does not have both the PlannedStart and PlannedEnd dates, then the symbol will be red

 Oh, and I shouldn't forget, if you think the text is too small, you can set a "line size" in the options which will increase the bar width and the font size!